-- Comprehensive pre-departure planning packet and expert travel advice. - All in-country transfers as scheduled (transfers on different days are additional).
-Ground transportation in spacious and comfortable private vehicles with professional drivers.
-Occasionally, other Southwind travelers may share the same vehicle, particularly for transfers in Guayaquil & Lima. - First-class round-trip Vistadome or similar train from Ollantaytambo to Machu Picchu town.

-Machu Picchu bus service to/from town and the archeological sanctuary.

-- Local and return flight reconfirmation, in-country airport check-in and luggage assistance. - Galápagos National Park entrance fee of \$100 p.p. (\$50 per child 11 or under). - Galápagos Transit control card fee of \$20 per person. - All accommodations in first-class (4-5 star) hotels as listed (or at similar hotels) on a shared basis with private bath.
-Double beds for couples (primarily queen or king-sized) can be requested in advance, but cannot be guaranteed, as most hotels offer very few rooms with double beds. - All meals indicated on the itinerary (B=breakfast; L=lunch; D=dinner).
+- Comprehensive pre-departure planning packet and expert travel advice. - All in-country transfers as scheduled.
+Ground transportation in spacious and comfortable private vehicles with professional drivers. - First-class round-trip Vistadome or similar train from Ollantaytambo to Machu Picchu town.
+Machu Picchu bus service to/from town and the archeological sanctuary. - Local and return flight reconfirmation, in-country airport check-in and luggage assistance. - Galápagos National Park entrance fee of \$100 p.p. (\$50 per child 11 or under). - Galápagos Transit control card fee of \$20 per person. - All accommodations in first-class (4-5 star) hotels as listed (or at similar hotels) on a shared basis with private bath.
+Advanced bookings are recommended if you require double beds (King/queen) for couples, or plan to arrive early or extend your stay. - All meals indicated on the itinerary (B=breakfast; L=lunch; D=dinner).
 Vegetarian diets accommodated on request (advance notification required).
 For other diets, consult your travel specialist before making a reservation.
-Bottled or filtered water is provided on the cruise and mainland.

-- All guided tours and excursions listed on the mainland (including entrance fees), accompanied by knowledgeable, English-speaking local guides in Guayaquil and Cusco/Machu Picchu regions. - Arrival and departure transfers on Baltra island. - Accommodations on the luxury-class, 48-passenger, M/Y La Pinta in an outside cabin with private bath.
-Wetsuits and snorkeling gear is provided on board at no extra cost. - Experienced crew and staff of 24 plus up to 3 naturalist guides (1 guide every 16 passengers) and 1 Medical Doctor.
+Bottled or filtered water is provided on the cruise and mainland. - All guided tours and excursions listed on the mainland (including entrance fees), accompanied by knowledgeable, English-speaking local guides in Quito and Cusco/Machu Picchu regions. - Arrival and departure transfers on Baltra island. - Accommodations on the deluxe 48-passenger, M/Y La Pinta in an outside cabin with private bath.
+Wetsuits and snorkeling gear are provided on board at no extra cost. - Experienced crew and staff of 24 plus up to 3 naturalist guides (1 guide every 16 passengers) and 1 Medical Doctor.
 Officers on board are bilingual.